simonkowallik/as3ninja/README.md

 ## Features

-- Validate your AS3 Declarations against the AS3 Schema (via API, eg. for CI/CD)
+- Validate your AS3 Declarations against the AS3 Schema (via API, eg. for CI/CD) and AS3 specific formats
 - Create AS3 Declarations from templates using the full power of Jinja2 (CLI and API)
   - reads your JSON or YAML configurations to generate AS3 Declarations
   - carefully crafted Jinja2 `as3ninja.filters` and `as3ninja.functions` further enhance the templating capabilities
 - Use Git(hub) to pull template configurations and declaration templates
 - HashiCorp Vault integration to retrieve secrets
 - AS3 Ninja provides a simple CLI..
-- ..and a REST API including a Swagger/OpenAPI interface at `/docs` and `/redoc` (openapi.json @ `/openapi.json`)
+- ..and a REST API including a Swagger/OpenAPI interface at `/api/docs` and `/api/redoc` (openapi.json @ `/api/openapi.json`)

 ## AS3 Ninja Interface